JOSSYJR/Job-Invitation-Assignment-/README.md

-# Job-Invitation-Assignment-
+# Job-Invitation-Assignment
 This Project is an Answer for an Interview Assignment.
-# DepartmentManager
+# Department Manager API
-DepartmentManager is a web application built with ASP.NET Core 5.0 using CQRS and MediatR patterns, Entity Framework Core and SQL Server.
+This is a sample ASP.NET Core API for managing departments.
+It includes endpoints for creating, retrieving, updating, and deleting departments.

-# Prerequisites -
+# Prerequisites
-Before running this application, ensure that you have the following installed on your machine:

-.NET 6 SDK or higher
+.NET 5 SDK
-SQL Server or SQL Server Express
+Microsoft SQL Server
-# Getting Started -
-To get started with the DepartmentManager application:

-Clone this repository onto your local machine.
-Navigate to the root directory of the project.

-Run the following command to create the database:
+# Running the API
+Clone this repository: git clone https://github.com/example/DepartmentManager.git Navigate to the project directory: cd DepartmentManager Restore packages: dotnet restore

-dotnet ef database update
+Update the database: dotnet ef database update

-Run the following command to start the application:
+Run the application: dotnet run

-dotnet run
-Open your web browser and navigate to https://localhost:5001/swagger/index.html to view the Swagger documentation.
-Usage
-The DepartmentManager application allows you to perform CRUD operations on departments.
-You can use the Swagger documentation to test these operations.
+The API will be available at https://localhost:5001.
+# Endpoints
+GET /api/departments: Retrieves all departments.
+GET /api/departments/{id}: Retrieves a specific department by ID.
+POST /api/departments: Creates a new department.
+PUT /api/departments/{id}: Updates an existing department by ID.
+DELETE /api/departments/{id}: Deletes a department by ID.

-# Technologies -
+# Technologies Used
-ASP.NET Core 5.0
+ASP.NET Core 5
-MediatR library
-Entity Framework Core
+Entity Framework Core 5
-SQL Server
+Microsoft SQL Server
+Swagger/OpenAPI
+Newtonsoft.Json
-# Contributing -
+# Contributing
-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+# License
+This project is licensed under the MIT License - see the LICENSE file for details.